GeoSn0w/Reverse-Engineering-Tutorials/README.md

 # Reverse-Engineering-Tutorials
-Some Reverse Engineering Tutorials for Beginners interested in INFOSEC.
+Some Reverse Engineering Tutorials from a beginner for beginners interested in INFOSEC.

 I group them by levels, I usually provide a compiled crack-me tool that you need to practice on and a tutorial.
 The source code (in C) for the crack-me tool is always available in the level folder.